-Kuch Karona- I was talking to a colleague of mine about the current corona issue – in terms of the lock down and she said – this is how our retired life will look like!
+Kuch Karona- I was talking to a colleague of mine about the current corona issue – in terms of the lockdown and she said – this is what our retired life will look like!
 Gosh… such a simple way of looking at the harsh reality.
 I started thinking – yes, actually, there will be a time when we won’t be working, we may not be able to connect with people [either due to health reasons or some other], friends may not be there nor we may not be in a position to go out or do things which we want to do.
 Scary!!
 This temporary lockdown is the reality of many of our senior citizens today and I hope it doesn’t become ours too.

 We all have been thinking that we are forced to work because we feel responsible for our family and need to fulfil their requirements and crib about not being able to spend time with them.
 But the harsh reality hits us when we are finding it difficult to really connect with our family; ironically, we are actually cribbing about staying at home.
-Accept it – we working adults also get bored easily and do not want to do the same things everyday neither do we want to sit idle in one place.
+Accept it – we working adults also get bored easily and do not want to do the same things every day nor do we want to sit idle in one place.
 This simply means, we love to do a lot of things and one of the most important is getting out of the house and working.

 In times such as these, having a hobby can be the savior.
-So, let’s use this time to think and dig out our hobbies, if we don’t have one, then pick up one.
+So, let’s use this time to think and dig out our hobbies, if we don’t have one, then pick one.
 If you have children, encourage them to take something exclusively for their heart and not for gaining good marks or obtaining a job.
-Find your happiness; take up things that keep your adrenaline rush going and help your remove the word ‘boredom’ from your life dictionary.
+Find your happiness; take up things that keep your adrenaline rush going and help you remove the word ‘boredom’ from your life dictionary.

 Let’s take this situation of Corona in terms of ‘kuch karona’.